LucasJaiel/L4S-Experiment/README.md

 To run this experiment we use:
 Vagrant (version 2.3.0)

 Virtualbox (version 6.1)

+L4STEAM MODULE (Kernel tree containing patches for TCP Prague and the dualpi2 qdisc)

-L4STEAM MODULE (to kernel package PRAGUE) iperf (version 2.0.13)
+iperf (version 2.0.13)